 When I was teaching Salsa in Israel taking classes for dancing Salsa was an obvious necessity for any dancer.
 In the school I was working at, in order to finish the Salsa program, it takes about 6 months of two classes a week.
 And this only

 Coming to Germany, recommending some dancers to take classes I started hearing something along the line of: “I just dance for the fun of it, I don’t want to properly learn the dance”, “I am not one for classes”, or the worst of the bunch: “I took a few classes, and I learn the rest from dancing”.

 I am a big believer that dance is whatever it is for each person, and that’s ok.
 If you dance incorrectly but you smile and feel satisfied, it is not anyone’s place to judge whether you have to take classes or not.
-Heck, even most latinos dance simple and often incorrect, yet their smiles are as big as any professional dancer.
+Heck, even most Latinos dance simple and often incorrectly, yet their smiles are as big as any professional dancer.

 Dancing with good fundamentals feels like a well-oiled machine